SadanandMiskin/EMPVERIFY_DEPLOY/README.md

+<h6>This repository is the Deployed version.
+To run the application locally <a href="https://github.com/kuldeepkumar2212/EMPVERIFY">Click Here</a>.</h6>

 ![logo](https://github.com/SadanandMiskin/EMPVERIFY/assets/119523972/82d6731a-401b-47f9-81cc-9d9fec1cfbcf)

 <p>EMPVERIFY is a  platform which allows Document verification of the Employee which is added by his/her organization by Verifier powered by Blockchain</p>